Essential Registers for Instruction Execution

 - Instruction Register (IR) :

-it contains the instruction most recently fetched or executed.
-The fetched instruction is loaded into an IR, where the opcode and operand specifier are analysed.
+It contains the instruction most recently fetched or executed.
+The fetched instruction is loaded into an IR, where the opcode and operand specifier is analyzed.

 - Memory Buffer (or Data) Register (MBR or MDR) :

-it contains a word of data to be written to memory are the words most recently read.
+It contains a word of data to be written to memory or the words most recently read.
 Contents of MBR are directly connected to the data bus.